Types Of Available Pleas In Los Angeles Criminal Cases

 Why?
 Because your investigative process, how your attorney handles the prosecutors, how your attorney deals with the judge, what court the case is going to – what you're going to plead in the case ultimately kind of dictates that.

-So, I like to know from the beginning what my client's decision is and what they think they might plead in the case and obviously, I can help direct the case.
+So, I like to know from the beginning what my client's decision is and what they think they might plead in the case.
+Obviously, I can help direct the case.

-But if I don't know from the beginning what their position is, that makes it a little bit difficult.
-You want to have the advantage of knowing what your plea is going to be in the beginning and sometimes, I say you know what – I see this case can go either way.
+But if I don't know from the beginning what their position is, that makes it difficult.
+You want to have the advantage of knowing what your plea is going to be in the beginning, and sometimes, I say you know what – I see this case can go either way.

-Before we decide what we're going to plea, let me do a little investigation.
-Let me talk to the prosecutor.
-Let me see how strong we can get this case before you make a decision on what your plea is going to be.
+Before we decide on a plea, let me do some investigation, talk to the prosecutor, and see how strong we can make this case before you make a decision.

-That does happen sometimes, and obviously, that's something that is discussed between me and the client before they make the decision as to whether they're going to plead guilty, not guilty, no contest, do an open plea to the court – all of these things are going to have to be taken into consideration.
+That does happen sometimes, and obviously, that's something that is discussed between me and the client before they decide as to whether they're going to plead guilty, not guilty, no contest, do an open plea to the court – all of these things are going to have to be taken into consideration.
 Contact the Hedding Law Firm to review your case.